Centercode and EU Data Protection Laws

 Managed Services Sub-processors

-In addition to the cloud-based hosting providers identified above in “Sub-processors,” we use G-Suite for general office services.
+In addition to the cloud-based hosting providers identified above in “Sub-processors for Subscription Services,” we use G-Suite for general office services.
 Google, Inc. is therefore a sub-processor for our managed Customer Validation services customers.
 Where we handle incentive distribution as a part of the managed Customer Validation services, we may use Tango Card, Inc. as a gift card provider and share with Tango Card the first name and email addresses of test participants receiving an incentive.
-We have a GDPR-compliant data processing addenda in place with these subprocessors.
+We have GDPR-compliant data processing addenda in place with these sub-processors.
 In addition, where we are asked to perform managed shipping, the contact information and shipping address is provided to the shipping provider, as is always the case when shipping.

 What You Should Do